Techgrounds-Cloud-9/cloud-9-karimtouzani24/04_PY/4_Loops.md

 - Add a variable x with value 5 at the top of your script.

 - Using the for loop, print the value of x multiplied by the value of i, for up to 50 iterations.

+Exercise 3:

+- Create a new script.

+- Copy the array below into your script.

+arr = ["Coen", "Casper", "Joshua", "Abdessamad", "Saskia"]

+- Use a for loop to loop over the array.
+Print every name individually.

 ### Sources